Sousse: Toponymy

-Sousse and Soussa are both French spellings of the Arabic name Sūsa, which may derive from Berber (cf., e.g., Morocco's Sous River and Region).
+Sousse and Soussa are both French spellings of the Arabic name Sūsa.
 The present city has also grown to include the ruins of Hadrumetum, which had many names in several languages during antiquity.

 Geography

-Sousse is in the center of Tunisia, on the Tunisian Sahel coast and on the Mediterranean Sea bordering the east of the country.
+Sousse is in eastern Tunisia, on the Tunisian Sahel coast bordering the Mediterranean Sea.
 The city covers 45 km2 and is 25 meters above sea level.

 Sousse is between two wadis: the Wadi Bliban (and its tributary the Wadi al-Kharrub) to the north and northwest and the Wadi al-Halluf to the southeast.
 The subsoil is mostly sedimentary with some deep alluvial deposits, which are more recent closer to the coast.
 Winters are generally mild, there is an average of 69 days of rainfall per year, and there is a lot of sunshine year-round with relatively few cloudy days.

 Administration

-The Municipality of Sousse is the capital of a governorate that extends over 2669.
+The Municipality of Sousse is the capital of a governorate that extends over 2669 km2.
 It is divided into four municipal districts: Sousse Nord, Sousse Sud, Sousse Médina and Sousse Riadh.
 The first two were created on 11 February 1976 and the last two on 19 February 1982.
 Its main constituencies and Delegation are four in number: Sousse Sidi Abdelhamid, Sousse Médina, Sousse Jawhara and Sousse Riadh.
 Its geographic code is 31.